About Disabilities Resources

 Disabilities Resources is transitioning to the use of a new data management system called Accommodate.
 This platform will allow us to be more sustainable, as well as more efficient in our processes.

-Once the system becomes “live” on June 4th, 2018, students can create an account in the system by using their Elon email log-in information.
+Students can create an account in the system by using their Elon email log-in information.
 Once an account is established, students can disclose their disability to Elon and request accommodations.
 Documentation can be uploaded into the secure platform.

 First time students registering with Disabilities Resources should use this link to the Accommodate portal.